-Treating diagnoses ranging from generalized weakness to complex organ transplant rehabilitation (including Intensive Care Unit and Critical Care Unit)
+- Acute care.
+Treating diagnoses ranging from generalized weakness to complex organ transplant rehabilitation, including in the intensive care unit and critical care unit.

-Helping patients who can benefit from daily therapy by multiple disciplines and therapy types (i.e., occupational therapy, physical therapy and speech therapy)
+- Rehabilitation.
+Helping patients who can benefit from daily therapy by multiple disciplines and therapy types, such as occupational therapy, physical therapy and speech therapy.

-You will gain experience in treating patients with special occupational therapy needs, which may include:
+You gain experience in treating patients with special occupational therapy needs that may include:

 - Amputee rehabilitation